LibrariesHacked/librarieshacked.github.io/_posts/2020-02-05-lsoas_and_postcodes.md

 An obvious way of monitoring membership beyond just overall counts is recording demographics such as age, religion, or disabilities.
 But aside from age, which is often compulsory to provide, this data tends to be patchy at best.
 And library services has a healthy aversion to collecting more information than they strictly need.

 A better option is to use data sources that are more comprehensive.
-Census data, and other national statistics, which will provide.
+Census data, and other national statistics, which will provide detailed indicators about the population that live in different areas of an authority.

 It is an unfortunate situation that geographic location is such an indicator

 #### Lower super output areas (LSOAs)